Mutiu123/Medical-Insurance-Premium-prediction-System/README.md

    - After entering the patient’s details, click the “Predict” button.

 ## **Model Deployement**
-I Deploy the Streamlit app on Heroku to allows others to access it online Here's an updated step-by-step guide on how to run the app on your device:
+I Deploy the Streamlight app on Heroku to allow others to access it online Here's an updated step-by-step guide on how to run the app on your device:

 1. **Access the Deployed App**:
-   - Visit the following link: [Heart Disease Prediction System](https://heart-disease-prediction-syste-c5ca4dc4ba23.herokuapp.com/).
+   - Visit the following link: [Medical-Insurance-Premium-prediction-System](https://mipsys-ba1cc9751f4a.herokuapp.com/).
    - You'll see the web interface where users can input patient information and get predictions.

 2. **Interact with the App**:
-   - On the web page, you'll find input fields for patient details such as age, gender, smoking status, cholesterol levels, and more.
+   - On the web page, you'll find input fields for patient details such as age, gender, bmi, children, smoker and region.
    - Fill in the relevant information for a patient you want to assess.

 3. **Click the "Predict" Button**: